matomo-org/developer-documentation/docs/Hooks.md

 #### Tracker.recordStandardGoals
 _Defined in [Piwik/Tracker/GoalManager](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php) in line [777](https://github.com/piwik/piwik/blob/master/core/Tracker/GoalManager.php#L777)_

 This hook is called after recording a standard goal.
-You can use for instance to sync the recorded goal with third party systems. `$goal` contains all available information like `url` and `revenue`.
+You can use it for instance to sync the recorded goal with third party systems. `$goal` contains all available information like `url` and `revenue`.

 Callback Signature:
 <pre><code>function($newGoal)</code></pre>